gwax/www-gwax/posts/2004/05/mosquitos.rst

 There is a part of me that would like to know what it is to see the present as something that always is, if it was even for just a brief moment.
-There is another part of me, a stonger part of me, that worries that if I ever experienced such a moment it would be so spectacular that I would spend the rest of my life seeking to relive it.
+There is another part of me, a stronger part of me, that worries that if I ever experienced such a moment it would be so spectacular that I would spend the rest of my life seeking to relive it.
 That last sentence made me wonder something perhaps a little more frightening, if